nyc-copperheads-2016/todomvc-rails-no-ajax-challenge/README.md

   - user can mark a complete task as incomplete
   - user can edit a task
   - user can delete a task
-  - bonus for awesomeness: make it a one page app: when you click on a todo list title, it shows the tasks and task form below it.